 You will learn many things.
 You will learn not only about the specific content area you are researching but also important skills such as:

 - How to pose an important question or identify an important project in your field

-- How to collect and analyze data, or analyze texts or other information to test your hypothesis or support your argument
+- How to collect and analyze data, or analyze texts or other information to test your hypothesis, support your argument, or accomplish the project

 - How to communicate the results of your work through posters, oral presentations, papers, art displays, or artistic performances depending on your topic

 You are also likely to increase your self-confidence in your ability to carry out a major project and recognize whether or not post-graduate research (graduate school) is for you.